 It's a sad commentary when CEOs have to support things that aren't in their interest, solely to survive.
-That's certainly the case with Exxon Mobil CEO Rex Tillerson, who in a speech said a carbon tax would be a "more direct, a more transparent and a more effective approach" than many of the current plans for curbing greenhouse gases, including the cap-and-trade approach favored by President-elect Barack Obama.
+That's certainly the case with Exxon Mobil CEO Rex Tillerson, who in a speech said a carbon tax would be a "more direct, a more transparent and a more effective approach" than many of the current plans for curbing greenhouse gases, including the cap-and-trade approach favored by President-elect Barack Obama."My greatest concern is that policymakers will attempt to mandate or ordain solutions that are doomed to fail,"

 Like cap-and-trade.
 Or new Environmental Protection Agency rules that essentially seek to regulate everything in our economy that uses carbon-based fuel.
 Since 85 percent of our energy comes from carbon-based fuel, that means the entire economy.